umbrellio/laravel-pg-extensions/README.md

 ## Custom Extensions

-1. Create a repository for your extension, ex: `Some`
+1. Create a repository for your extension.
 2. Add this package as a dependency in composer, ex:
    `composer require umbrellio/laravel-pg-extensions 2.*`
 3. Inherit the classes you intend to extend from abstract classes with namespace: